hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/README.md

   * 9-12.IC.7: Investigate the use of computer science in multiple fields.
 * Lesson 5- innerHTML.
 Code a game of madlibs using window prompt as the input.
   * 7-8.CT.6: Design, compare and refine algorithms for a specific task or within a program.
 * Lesson 6- Inputs and events.
-Learn to use HTML inputs and through JS event listeners.
+Learn to use HTML inputs and JS event listeners.
   * 9-12.IC.4: Assess personal and societal trade-offs related to computing technologies and data privacy.
   * 9-12.IC.7: Investigate the use of computer science in multiple fields.
   * 7-8.CT.6: Design, compare and refine algorithms for a specific task or within a program.